QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 Parameters

-buflen[size_t] The number of bytes available in the input buffer.
+buflen[size_t] Number of bytes available at buffer.

 Returns